jasonsbeer/Amiga-2000-EATX/README.md

 Rev 1.2.1 **PRODUCTION REVISION**
 1. Added some missing component values to the silk screen, where there was room
 2. Moved VIDIOT over to make additional room for coprocessor cards

+Rev 2.0 **FINAL DESIGN STAGE**
+1. Supports both Agnus 8372A and Agnus 8375 (A500+/A600 variety) on the same board
+2. Added external floppy drive header
+3. Support for two real-time clock options
+4. Moved Zorro bus termination
+5. Cleaned up the schematics

 ## Acknowledgments
 kr239 - for the Amiga 500 DRAM replacement project inspiration and LIV2 and texneus for the modifications used in this project